Understanding DMI Therapy

 Comprehensive Progress Tracking

-Track your child's development through detailed assessments, milestone achievements, and regular progress reports.
-Our systematic approach ensures clear documentation of improvements in strength, coordination, and functional abilities.
+Progress updates are part of all regular sessions.
+Our systematic approach incorporates clear documentation of improvements in strength, coordination, and functional abilities.

 Who Benefits from DMI?